 And I want to end this post with a Cinemagraph, a moving picture of Hallstatt.

 Hallstatt is a picturesque destination.
 And if you are in the area, it is a must-stop.
 The shortest visit would consist of a several-hour walk through the village.
 A more extended stay (1 – 1.5 days) can also include the salt mines and the museum.
-Moreover, you can make Hallstatt your trip base and visit surrounding attractions, like Dachstein Giant Ice Cave and 5 Fingers viewing platform.
+Moreover, you can make Hallstatt your trip base and visit attractions like Dachstein Giant Ice Cave and the 5 Fingers viewing platform.
 In any case, Hallstatt will probably be among the highlights of your trip.

 Have you ever been to Hallstatt?
 Tell us about your experience in the comments below.